TreacherousDev/Bad-Apple-Notepad/README.md

 # Bad Apple in Notepad
- shitposting because i can
+"But can it play Bad Apple?"
+Yes, yes it can.

+## Installation
-Install the windows exe [here](https://github.com/TreacherousDev/Bad-Apple-Notepad/releases)
+Install the windows executable [here](https://github.com/TreacherousDev/Bad-Apple-Notepad/releases).

-or compile it directly from source by cloning the repo and running it in visual studio
-you need to install opencv beforehand, you can use a package installer like vcpkg and run `vcpkg install opencv` in command prompt
+If you are more risk averse, it is recommended that you compile it yourself using the steps below.

+## Building from Source
+1. Clone the repo
+2. Install vcpkg and configure it as a system variable
+3. Run `vcpkg install opencv`  in the terminal
+4. Build solution and play

+The compiled binary and libraries will be located in the `x64/Debug` folder.
+Pack it as a zip or use [Inno Setup Compiler](https://jrsoftware.org/isdl.php) to build a setup wizard.